THE BARDO RITUAL

 Simply put, the Death Bardo is the after-death journey of the soul on its ascension to the higher spheres.
 The Bardo is the state of consciousness into which every soul passes as it makes the transition from life on Earth to spirit life.
 It is the in-between consciousness into which you will pass immediately before death and remain for an interim after death, lasting anywhere from a flash of seconds to three days.

 The Bardo has three phases.
 The first is the dawning fo the Clear Light of the Void.
 The second is the viewing of the Secondary Light.
 The third is the lonesome Valley of Judgment.
-We initiates and mystics strive constantly during our meditations and prayers to raise kundalini and experience the ultimate illumination.
-But just prior to the death of our physical form, the kundalini rises naturally.
-The natural release of this awakening creative force results in the three phases of the Bardo.

 Below is a recording Earlyne Chaney's version of the Death Bardo Ritual for Astarians.
 To learn more about the Bardo and the experience of death and dying, click the links below to purchase Astara's Book of Life - 3rd Degree and The Mystery of Death and Dying by Earlyne Chaney.
+Or click on Bardo for pdf version.